JLDevOps/Authr/README.md

 # Authr

-A visualization tool that can extract information from authentication logs (auth.logs), reverse-search the data, and visualize the origination of the authentication attempts.
+A visualization python package that can extract information from authentication logs (auth.logs), reverse-search the data, and visualize the origination of the authentication attempts.

 The following information are extracted from the logs:
 1. IP Address